 A miss rage of 59% may not be acceptable for our use case.
-So we know that 100MB of memory are no enough.
+So we know that 100MB of memory is not enough.
 Let's try with half gigabyte.
-After a few minutes we'll see the output to stabilize to the following figures:
+After a few minutes we'll see the output stabilize to the following figures:

 140000 Gets/sec | Hits: 135376 (96.70%) | Misses: 4624 (3.30%) 141250 Gets/sec | Hits: 136523 (96.65%) | Misses: 4727 (3.35%) 140250 Gets/sec | Hits: 135457 (96.58%) | Misses: 4793 (3.42%) 140500 Gets/sec | Hits: 135947 (96.76%) | Misses: 4553 (3.24%)

 So we know that with 500MB we are going well enough for our number of keys (10 millions) and distribution (80-20 style).